-Our 50 years of work in workforce development has focused on one important outcome: developing pathways that allow people of all backgrounds to connect with life-sustaining jobs.
+Our 50 years of work in workforce development has focused on one important outcome: developing pathways that allow people of all backgrounds to connect with jobs that pay family-supporting wages.

 MDC is helping a regional foundation design an industry-funded, tri-county career-readiness system anchored in K-12, connected to post-secondary education and accessible to all students.

 MDC provides coaching, technical assistance and facilitated peer-learning services for leaders from seven Southern communities who are committed to increasing upward economic mobility for youth and young adults in the lowest income brackets.